Jayden-Dollaga/practical-research-/README.md

-## **An Explanation on ICT Student Learning Experience in basic programming at Senior High School's Located in Naic**
+## **An Exploration on ICT Student Learning Experience in basic programming at Senior High School's Located in Naic**

 ## **CHAPTER 1**